Wike: FCTA will roll out buses, taxis, ban ‘Keke NAPEP’

-FCT: Wike to Sack All Keke Drivers in Abuja From Next Month, Gives Reason
+FCT: Wike to Ban All Keke Drivers in Abuja From December, Gives Reason

 - The minister revealed that the government will be rolling out public transportation busses and taxis from next month as alternatives to tackle the menace of "one chance" in the FCT